-When you play a support character, gear, or ship, place the card face up in front of you, in a row behind your team characters.
+When you play a support character or a gear, place the card face up in front of you, in a row behind your team characters.

 You can't play a character if you already have a character (team or support) that has the same title in play, even if the two have different subtitles.
-The same is true of any ship that has a subtitle.
-However, there is no such restriction for gear, or for a ship that doesn't have a subtitle.
+There is no such restriction for gear.

-By default, all your characters, gear, and ships are ready, available for you to use in performing other actions described later.
+By default, all your characters and gear are ready, available for you to use in performing other actions described later.